Sunlitspace542/ArgSfx-SASM-Docs/ch7_notes_practices_quirks.md

 - **Super FX Instruction Spelling:** Argonaut Software was a British company, and as such they used UK English.
 This particularly affects the Super FX ``COLOR`` instruction, for which the assembler only recognizes the UK English spelling (``COLOUR``), as opposed to the standard US English spelling used in modern assemblers.
 This can easily be addressed with a macro to create an alias for ``COLOUR`` with the US English spelling.

+- **Super FX Instruction Syntax:** Super FX syntax differs slightly from that of modern assemblers.
+In instructions such as `LMS` which reference memory locations, angle brackets must be used instead of parentheses, e.g. `LMS r1,[m_somesymbol]`

 - **Absence of ``ROLS`` Directive in ArgSfx:** ArgSfx replaced SASM's ``ROLS`` directive with the far more versatile ``SUBSTR`` directive. ``ROLS`` can easily be recreated with a macro:

   ```asm6502